Page saved! You can go back to this later in your Diabetes and Me Close

 Joseph is an Impact Volunteer with us.
 This is a flexible role that involves carrying out small actions that make a big difference to people affected by diabetes.

 As an Impact Volunteer, Joseph uses social media to amplify Diabetes UK’s messages, sharing research updates, awareness campaigns, and educational content.
-During Type 2 Diabetes Prevention Week, he created posts on LinkedIn, Instagram and his WhatsApp status to share our videos and signpost to our website for more information.
+For Type 2 Diabetes Prevention Week, he creates posts on LinkedIn, Instagram and his WhatsApp status to share our videos and signpost to our website for more information.

 Looking ahead